End of 2020

 Our cherished friend is no longer physically with us, but when it came time for us to draw up plans for the Dream House in late 2017, that penciled-drawing got penciled into the architectural design.
 I felt duty-bound to grant to Self what this sweet, kind instructor and tender mentor had stated was my due.
 Discussions of how to build a 2nd story onto the Peach House had become a dedicated mission of “Uncle Roy”.

 There was just one problem: he knew, and I knew, that my writing this novel named NOTTINGHAM, which grew into THE DAWN — meant that I would one day need a new home.
-He quietly commented sometime during the late 2000s that I was running out of room for a lot of things in my House Beautiful, and that certain pieces of furniture did not stylistically go with the other pieces of furniture in the Peach House.
+He quietly commented sometime around 2008 that I was running out of room for a lot of things in my House Beautiful, and that certain pieces of furniture did not stylistically go with the other pieces of furniture in the Peach House.